 A well-known 10-level password-extraction challenge, backed by published stats on how many people beat each level.
 It is real-LLM-based and popular for security-awareness framing, though it now sits behind a login and hides its internals like Gandalf.

 Verdict: Use Immersive's challenge for CISO-facing awareness backed by real numbers.
-Choose PromptTrace for broader scope, full prompt-stack transparency, defense training, no login wall, and bilingual access.
+Choose PromptTrace for broader scope, assembled prompt-layer transparency, mitigation analysis, no login wall, and bilingual access.

 Break The Prompt